homeland-insecurity/mdDocs/amsterdam.md

 ### Flights
 1) Early May is the cheapest time to fly to AMS from what I've seen on google flights.
 Round trip is around $500 for a direct flight on AA.
-2) Also, for anyone interested in flying standby, I have 16 friend passes that would cost around $350 round trip.
+2) Also, for anyone interested in flying standby, I have friend passes on AA that would cost around $350 round trip.
 Not a guaranteed seat tho.
 3) [Google Flight link](https://www.google.com/travel/flights/search?tfs=CBwQAhoeagcIARIDREZXEgoyMDIyLTA1LTA2cgcIARIDQU1TGh5qBwgBEgNBTVMSCjIwMjItMDUtMTJyBwgBEgNERldwAYIBCwj___________8BQAFIAZgBAQ)

 `Estimated Cost: $500`